safe-graph/GNN-FakeNews/README.md

 ## Datasets

-If you have install the latest version of PyG or DGL, you can use their built-in dataloaders to download and load the UPFD dataset.
+If you have installed the latest version of PyG or DGL, you can use their built-in dataloaders to download and load the UPFD dataset.

 If you install the project manually, you can download the dataset (1.2GB) via the link below and unzip the data under the `\data` directory.